MSIA/nba-vis/README.md

 # NBA visualization
+### Luca, Chris, Matt, Joe
-Visualizing the coolest trend in the NBA
+Visualizing the coolest trends in the NBA